Morgan Ciprès

 Morgan Ciprès (born 24 April 1991) is a French former competitive pair skater.
-With partner Vanessa James, from the United States, he is the 2019 European Champion, the 2018 World bronze medalist, the 2017 European bronze medalist, the 2018 Grand Prix Final champion and a six-time French national champion.
+With partner Vanessa James, born in Scarborough, Ontario, Canada, he is the 2019 European Champion, the 2018 World bronze medalist, the 2017 European bronze medalist, the 2018 Grand Prix Final champion and a six-time French national champion.
 They have also won medals in Grand Prix and Challenger Series competitions.
 James and Ciprès represented France at the 2014 and 2018 Winter Olympics.

 Early career

 Born in Melun, France in 1991, Ciprès began learning to skate in 1995.
 He initially competed in single skating, debuting on the ISU Junior Grand Prix in 2004.
 An adductor muscle injury caused him to miss the 2007–08 season.
 He placed 13th at the 2010 World Junior Championships.

 Pair skating career

 In September 2010, Ciprès teamed up with Canadian/American Vanessa James to compete in pair skating for France.
 They made no competitive appearances in their first season as Ciprès learned pairs elements.
 Eight years later, James recalled the beginning of her partnership: "I remember our 3-day-trial and it was so fun.
-He was so funny, because he had never done pairs before, so he was really nervous and saying ‘oh my gosh, oh my gosh’ every time he threw me.
+He was so funny, because he had never done pairs before, so he was really nervous and saying 'oh my gosh, oh my gosh' every time he threw me.
 I knew that we were going to be good friends."